 In order to participate, you must register!
 Please visit the registration form and complete it.
 You must only register one time and not for each round!
 Again, please note you must use your Knights Mail account and it is this address where you will receive login information shortly before your first round.

 Note that there is no fee to participate!

-Contestants are given approximately ten programming problems to solve within five hours.
+Contestants are given anywhere between six to twelve (inclusive) programming problems to solve within the given time limit.
 The person solving the most problems wins.
 Ties are broken based on the amount of time taken to solve the problems.
-Contestants have the option of using C/C++, Java, an/or Python on PC’s.
+Contestants have the option of using C/C++, Java, and/or Python on PC’s.
 Although it is necessary that each student be familiar with either C, C++, Java, or Python the emphasis of the contest is on problem solving rather than on the specific details of the language.
-An orientation session on the day of the contest will allow contestants to get last-minute instructions, and there will also be a brief system test where each student can learn how to use the contest system and submit their code.
+Orientation videos will be provided to allow contestants to get instructions.

 Contest Programming Environments

 In this online version of the UCF Local Programming Contest, you are welcome to use any programming environment you wish.
 If you are unfamiliar with any programming environments, we recommend you use the following environments (all easily downloadable for free):

 - Code::Blocks (be sure to download the version with the MinGW compiler included)

 - Python/IDLE (IDLE comes with Python -- be sure to download a version 3 release such as v3.7.7)

 For all problems, solution programs must read input from "standard input" (